knpuniversity/symfony/knpu/extra-upgrade-4.0/extras.md

 This installs the MakerBundle: Symfony's new code generator.
 Code generation is of course optional.
 But with this bundle, you'll be able to develop new features faster than ever.
-Need a console command, an event subscriber or Twig extension?
+Need a console command, an event subscriber or a Twig extension?
 Yep, there's a command for that.

 What's everything it can do?
 Run: